 - Call them via the phone number appearing right on the website.

-When it comes to pricing, ConnectPOS always takes pride in providing simple and straightforward plans with no hidden fees.
+Regarding pricing, ConnectPOS always takes pride in providing simple and straightforward plans with no hidden fees.
 There are 4 plans you can choose from, starting with Standard one at US$39 per device per month if you pay annually.
-Retailers get more benefits as they upgrade their plans including Advanced and Premium.
+Retailers get more benefits as they upgrade their plans, including Advanced and Premium.
 Even better, ConnectPOS also lets their clients customize their own plans so that they can “DIY” a POS system that suits both their business and their pocket.

 On the other hand, instead of having a comprehensive plan, according to our Epos Now review, the POS has different prices for different POS options.